dotnet/docs-maui/docs/get-started/first-app.md

 ## Prerequisites

-- The latest preview of Visual Studio 2022 17.1, with the required workload.
+- The latest preview of Visual Studio 2022 with the required workloads.
 For more information, see [Installation](installation.md).

 ## Get started with Visual Studio 2022 17.1 (Preview)

 In this tutorial, you'll create your first .NET MAUI app in Visual Studio 2022, and run it on an Android emulator:

-1. Launch Visual Studio 2022 17.1 (Preview), and in the start window click **Create a new project** to create a new project:
+1. Launch Visual Studio 2022 Preview, and in the start window click **Create a new project** to create a new project:

     :::image type="content" source="media/first-app/new-solution.png" alt-text="New solution.":::

 1. In the **Create a new project** window, select **MAUI** in the **Project type** drop-down, select the **.NET MAUI App (Preview)** template, and click the **Next** button:

     :::image type="content" source="media/first-app/new-project.png" alt-text="Choose a template.":::

+> [!NOTE]
+> If the **.NET MAUI App (Preview)** project template does not appear in the **Create a new project** window, open the Developer Command Prompt for VS 2022 Preview and run the following command: `devenv.exe /updateConfiguration`.
+Then, restart Visual Studio.

 1. In the **Configure your new project** window, name your project, choose a suitable location for it, and click the **Create** button: